tbjers/torgnybjers.com/_posts/2016-03-19-review-mini-pc-intel-nuc-kit-nuc6i3syh.md

 ---
 layout: post
-title: 'Review: Mini-PC Intel NUC Kit NUC6i3SYH'
+title: "Review: Mini-PC Intel NUC Kit NUC6i3SYH"
 date: 2016-03-19 01:20 -0500
 byline: The Broken Memories of Princess Skylake; or How to match the correct RAM to your new NUC6i3SYH
 tags:
   - review
   - nuc
 ---

-A couple of weeks ago my [Intel NUC6i3SYH](http://www.intel.com/content/www/us/en/nuc/nuc-kit-nuc6i3syh.html) Mac Mini killer arrived.
+A couple of weeks ago my [Intel NUC6i3SYH](https://www.intel.com/content/www/us/en/nuc/nuc-kit-nuc6i3syh.html) Mac Mini killer arrived.
 Unfortunately Newegg bundled it with the wrong RAM.
 Unbeknownst to me, the new Skylake architecture Intel NUCs are very particular when it comes to the types and makes of memory modules.
 Through some reading as well as trial and error I finally found RAM that worked.

 **6th generation Intel NUC kits are still to be considered bleeding edge.
 Unless you follow the guide in this review to the point on hardware purchases you may not end up with a working system.
 You’ll need Windows 10 or a very recent Linux distribution to fully appreciate the wonders of this NUC.**